wasn-eu/Victron_BlueSmart_IP22/README.md

 <img src="https://github.com/wasn-eu/Victron_BlueSmart_IP22/raw/master/Images/Victron_BlueSmart_pinout.jpg" width=500>
 </p>

+The used bluetooth controller is a Raytec MDBT40.
+You can find information about the module in the DataSheets folder.

 The signal level is 3.3V and the baudrate is 19200.
 After connecting a 3.3V TTL to USB converter to the signal and GND pin i captured some data.